 Surgery around the eyes always requires the consideration of the eye function, and ophthalmologists with dual training like Dr. Ahmad are uniquely qualified to perform such procedures.
 Common cosmetic and functional problems involving the eyelids and the tissues around the eye can also have underlying neurological or muscle causes and associations, and evaluation necessitates more than just a cosmetic approach.
-It is a good idea for the patient to be evaluated from the perspectives of a cosmetic surgeon, an ophthalmologist, and a specialist experienced in diseases of the orbit (the eye socket, bones, and sinuses).
+It is a good idea for the patient to be evaluated from the perspective of a cosmetic surgeon, an ophthalmologist, and a specialist experienced in diseases of the orbit (the eye socket, bones, and sinuses).

 Some of the common eye conditions which may or may not necessarily require surgery include:

 It is a noncancerous lesion that usually grows slowly throughout life or it may stop growing after a certain point.
-In rare cases a pterygium can continue growing until it covers the pupil of the eye and interferes with vision.
+In rare cases, a pterygium can continue growing until it covers the pupil of the eye and interferes with vision.
 If it affects both eyes, it is called a bilateral pterygium.
 It can cause annoying symptoms such as a feeling of a foreign body in the eye.

 In some cases, a pterygium can grow onto the cornea (the clear, outer layer of the eye).
 This can distort the shape of the cornea, causing a condition called astigmatism.
 The result can be blurred vision.

-– are abnormal tissues on the eye, possibly due to eye trauma or as a symptom of a health problem.
+These are abnormal tissues on the eye, possibly due to eye trauma or as a symptom of a health problem.
 Common symptoms of eye lesions include dry or red eyes, pain, and blurred vision that is not improved by up-to-date corrective lenses.
 Eye lesions are typically not visible without having a professional ophthalmologist dilate the eye, but lesions can gradually grow in size, becoming more noticeable, irritating, and if not treated, blinding.
 Some eye lesions possess cancerous qualities, but the majority are benign.

 Lesions can result from severe trauma to the eye such as penetration by a sharp object.
 A lesion, however, can also result from even minor trauma such as being hit by a fast-moving ball during sports practice or having a car’s airbag deploy near the face.
 In all scenarios, it is important to see a doctor to assess the damage and determine what should be done, if anything.